UTDLonghornGaming/ctf-writeups/metactf-2021/the_carver/writeup.md

 ## Analysis

 We are provided with a dump file, which I presume contains information of some sort.
-Too much information, for that matter.
+Too much information to look through manually, for that matter.

 ## Forensic Analysis